fabioacp/resolve/docs/read-side.md

 A [resolver](#resolvers) then uses the data from the store to prepare final data samples for data requests.

-Note that you can add any additional logic to a projection function.
+Note that you can add additional logic to a projection function.
 For instance, you can perform SQL queries, update Elastic Search indexes, write arbitrary data to files, etc.

 If you delete the Read Model storage, the framework re-populates the store based on all the events.
 This can be useful in the development environment and when you deploy an updated version of the application.